Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Infantile- (1) characteristic of or befitting an infant; babyish; childish, infantile behavior.
 (2) of or pertaining to infants or infancy; infantile diseases.

-Inference- The act or process of deriving logical conclusions from premises known or assumed to be true.
+Inference- To infer.
+To predicate.
+The act or process of deriving logical conclusions from premises known or assumed to be true.
 Reasoning from factual knowledge or evidence.
-To extrapolate.
+To extrapolate, posit, exposit, or postulate.
+A posteriori.

 Infinite- Countless.
 Univocally unknowable.
 No boundaries or limits.

 Inherent- Existing in someone or something as an essential constituent or characteristic or a permanent and inseparable element, quality, or attribute: an inherent distrust of strangers.
-Intrinsic, innate, native, inbred, ingrained.
+Intrinsic, innate, native, inbred, ingrained, indigeneous, congenital, inborn.

 Inhibit- restrain, constrain, hinder, repress, suppress, limit, prevent, obstruct, preclude.